tek5030/camera-library/README.md

 // Initialize with device ID
 OpenCVCamera cam(0);

-// Initialize with device IDs
-DualCamera cam(0,1);

-// Initialize with path to dataset and calibration.
-Select color or monochrome camera pair. bool color = false;
-KittiCamera cam("path_to_data", "path_to_calib", color)

 // Initialize with a default camera feed (for use with the operator>>) SingleStreamCamera cam(SingleStreamCamera::CameraStream::COLOR);